Cellularity of KLR and weighted KLRW algebras via crystals: Finite types and crystal graphs

 The vertices $e-1$ and $e$ in type $\typed$, and the vertices $4$ and $5$ in types $\typee[i]$ are \emph{fishtail vertices}.
 We call $i,j\in\vertices$ \emph{adjacent} if there is an edge between them in $\quiver$, otherwise they are \emph{nonadjacent}.

 \begin{Remark} Our labeling conventions are almost the same as \cite[Pages 265--290, plates I--IX]{Bo-chapters-4-6} and SageMath \cite{sage} but differs from both.
-Specifically, compared with SageMath we have reflected the diagrams in type $\typec[e>2]$ and $\typeg[2]$ and renumbered them in type $\typee[i]$.
-We have chosen this labeling because it leads to slightly combinatorics for the ghost strings. \end{Remark}
+Specifically, compared with SageMath we have reflected the diagrams in type $\typec[e>2]$ and $\typeg[2]$ and renumbered the vertices in type $\typee[i]$.
+We have chosen this labeling because it leads to slightly better combinatorics for the ghost strings. \end{Remark}